3D Drawings: Do They Make Sense for Your Company?

 - Ability to Explore.
 There is no way to explore a 2D drawing - it is how it is.
 Have you ever wanted to view a 2D drawing from a different perspective, as if you were looking at it from underneath or from a different angle?

 - Time-consuming to create.
 The person authoring the 2D needs to anticipate the needs of those downstream.
-And even with modern 3D CAD systems, they still take time to create and maintain.
+And even with modern 3D CAD systems, they still take considerable time to create and maintain.

 3D Drawings: 2D Coupled with the Power of Interactive 3D